nathanchica/life_event_logger_monorepo/README.md

 # Life Event Logger Monorepo

+### Project status: In Development

+Integrating frontend and backend apps into a single monorepo to deploy both on Vercel under the same domain, allowing secure cookie-based authentication.

+## Overview

 A unified monorepo for the Life Event Logger application, combining the React frontend and GraphQL API backend into a single deployable project.

-## Overview

 Life Event Logger helps you track recurring life events that don't fit into traditional calendar apps - like cleaning tasks, health appointments, or personal activities.
 Simply log when events happen and always know when you last did them.

 ## Why Monorepo?